sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>desktop-backgrounds-compat</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : The default Fedora wallpaper for less common DEs
+Short desc    : The default Fedora wallpaper for less common DEs
-Лицензия     : CC-BY-SA
+License      : CC-BY-SA
-Описание     : The desktop-backgrounds-compat package contains file-names used
+Descript     : The desktop-backgrounds-compat package contains file-names used
              : by less common Desktop Environments such as LXDE to set up the
              : default wallpaper.
 ```